-Even though the Colorado Landlord-Tenant laws do not force you to provide notice of entry to your tenant.
-Colorado landlords still provide their Colorado tenants with “reasonable” notice as a good practice but it does not need to be part of the rental agreement.
+Even though the Colorado landlord-tenant laws do not force you to provide notice of entry to your tenant.
+Colorado landlords still provide their tenant with “reasonable” notice as a good practice but it does not need to be part of the lease or rental agreement.

 Changing of Locks